Deputy PM works with Khánh Hòa to address bottlenecks facing nuclear power project

 Vice Chairman of the provincial People’s Committee Trịnh Minh Hoàng stated that for the Ninh Thuận 1 Nuclear Power Plant, the total land area to be acquired is 449.37 hectares, including a core zone of 277 hectares and a buffer zone of 132 hectares.
 To date, the province has completed 100 per cent of land inventory work and finalised the identification of land origins, and is currently publicising information on land origins and land-use timelines.

-Regarding the more than VNĐ3.2 trillion in central funding allocated to the province, local authorities have assigned the provincial investment project management board and Phước Dinh commune to coordinate implementation, with the goal of fully disbursing the funds within this month, Hoàng said.
+Regarding the more than VNĐ3.2 trillion in central funding allocated to the province, local authorities have assigned the provincial investment project management board and Phước Định Commune to coordinate implementation, with the goal of fully disbursing the funds within this month, Hoàng said.

 Deputy PM Sơn emphasised that the National Assembly and the Government have issued numerous decisions on compensation, site clearance, and resettlement, while adjusting mechanisms and policies in line with practical realities to ensure the project’s effectiveness.

-Regarding Resolution No 189, he urged the provincial People’s Committee, the National Assembly’s Committee on Science, Technology and Environment, relevant ministries and agencies, and project investors to continue close coordination and maintain a common voice in selecting necessary and well-defined provisions, as well as identifying the most appropriate solutions and measures to submit to the NA Standing Committee for consideration, adjustment, and supplementation. — VNS
+Regarding Resolution No. 189, he urged the provincial People’s Committee, the National Assembly’s Committee on Science, Technology and Environment, relevant ministries and agencies, and project investors to continue close coordination and maintain a common voice in selecting necessary and well-defined provisions, as well as identifying the most appropriate solutions and measures to submit to the NA Standing Committee for consideration, adjustment, and supplementation. — VNA/VNS